sebwolf-de/MUQ/documentation/doxFiles/installation.md

 make
 @endcodeblock

-Note, on newer Macs with the Apple M1 processor, you might have to set <code>-DCMAKE_OSX_ARCHITECTURES=x86_64</code> when running cmake.
+Note: On newer Macs with the Apple M1 processor, you might have to set <code>-DCMAKE_OSX_ARCHITECTURES=x86_64</code> when running cmake.